pelithne/azure-workshop/custom-config.md

-# Custom configuration, scaling and loadbalancing
+# Create VM with Customized configuration

 This tutorial goes into how to add configuration to a VM at boot time, how to scale VMs and how to loadbalance traffic to a set of VMS.